Last Updated on

 Choosing a new fishing reel depends on your fishing skill level and needs.
 The market is flooded with reels, from spincasters and spinning reels to baitcasting reels.
 Therefore finding the right one can be a pain.
 You definitely want to take your time and do your research.
 Your reel might be the most important piece of gear you own.

 It all starts with figuring out your specific needs.
-First, if you’re going to use small bait you likely need a smaller reel and a lighter line.
+First, if you’re going to use small bait then you’ll likely need a smaller reel and a lighter line.
 You’re going to have trouble fishing effectively on a baitcasting reel if you are using a small jig.
 It’s not going to be fun.
 But if you have a 1oz jig then you’re going to be a lot happier with a baitcasting reel.
 Next, consider what your current level of ability is.
 Are you buying a baitcaster to look like a pro or are you stepping up because you have mastered your spinning reel?
 Don’t buy something you don’t know how to use.

 Let’s reduce your research load by talking about the top brands for each type: spincasters, spinning reels, and baitcasters.